 As with any arrangement that distributes political power, including socialism can be corrupted.
 It is up to the people to keep it honest, but sometimes the political system itself makes it easier or harder.

 Those seeking power in a modern country require money to get elected.
 Money helps attract attention and helps shape opinions.
 One party is financed by those who like how things are right now and appeals to those who are afraid of change.
 We live in an age of inequality.
 If we don't change we will die.
 The Covid-19 panic is adding to it as small businesses are going under while the well positioned are getting richer.

 Obamacare is socialist, but really it is only a step towards what most of the industrialized world already enjoys.
 It suits insurance companies and Big Pharma to keep things the way they are.
 They control the risks.
 In all those nations that have adopted national health care programs their life spans are greater than that of the United States plus they spend a lesser percentage of income.
 Another bonus is unlike the United States where medical expenses are the number one cause of bankruptcy there is virtually no bankruptcies due to medical expenses.
 An individual may feel they are taken care of, but as the Covid-19 pandemic has demonstrated we are all affected by each other's health.
 You could say a national health plan is an essential part of national security.

-Fossil fuels still amount to trillions in the ground and there are some who want their share (and then some).
+Fossil fuels still amount to trillions of dollars in the ground and there are some who want their share (and then some).
 Unfortunately fossil fuels are bad for your health and bad for climate change.
 There are a lot of protesters and opinion writers trying to change things but they do not have the big money clout.
 Pollution is deadly, but the oil industry is reluctant to curb asthma fumes.
 Part of the cost of producing any product should be cleaning up the mess.
 Yes, that means the consumers would have to pay more